book.rymcg.tech

 toolbox

-Pay attention to the color and the title of the box to provide important context.
-Commands that are to be run on a different machine, or in a container, etc. are usually orange:
+Pay attention to the style and the title of the box to provide important context.
+Commands that are to be run on a different machine, or in a container, etc. use a distinct style and a title naming where to run them:

 Run this inside the container foo: